Define a client-side ad schedule

 Player Bidding

-Follow these steps to schedule an ad break:
+Follow these steps to define an ad schedule:

-1. From the Advertising page, on the Web (ad schedule) tab, click Create ad schedule.
+1. From the Advertising page, on the Ad schedule tab, click Create ad schedule.
 The ad schedule settings appear.

 3. Click a radio button to Select your Ad Client.